Short-Range Transit Plan

 Introduction

 The Short-Range Transit Plan (SRTP) is a plan that helps guide Redwood Coast Transit Authority (RCTA) for the next five years.
 The plan is in two parts.
 The first part looks at how things are right now, including the transit system, how people are involved, and what they think.
 The second part will use this information to make a new plan for the next five years, focusing on improving services, managing resources, and promoting the transit system.
 Then both parts are assembled, along with the latest financial information for an Operations Plan and Capital Plan, with a financially constrained (based on existing funding) and unconstrained (all projects, regardless of available funding) set of alternatives evaluated for cost and expected ridership impacts.
-This Draft Final SRTP is now ready for public review and comment (see below).
+This Draft Final SRTP was posted for public review and comment in September, 2025.
+The RCTA Board of Directors will consider adoption of the SRTP at their December 12th, 2025 Meeting.

 Plan Overview